alan5543/delivery_app/README.md

-# lalamove
+# Delivery App
-A command line program to simulate a very simple Lalamove.
+A command line program to simulate a delivery usecase in command line app.
 This program allows the users to interact with the database from the command line executable, such as creating a new order, finding out all orders, and taking out the orders.

 ## Explaining the technology in use